By Wayne Chan

 DDA Zambor said bail “should be set at schedule.
 I believe he is a danger to the public.
 I calculated the schedule at $50,000.”

-Judge Reed concluded the issues by setting bail at $10,000 and stipulating the condition of bail that Hill must obey all laws, report to parole within 24 hours of his release if he makes bail, and follow the conditions of his parole.
+Judge Reed concluded the issues by setting bail at $10,000 and stipulating the condition of bail that the accused must obey all laws, report to parole within 24 hours of his release if he makes bail, and follow the conditions of his parole.